Qyour/BrouF_LTaTM.v1.2-EXT-MV3-Chrome/README.md

 To decode text from an image: simply right-click the image in your browser.
 To encode text into an image:
-Paste the URL of your base image.
+In popup.js edit the line 125 to write your personal ImgBB API-KEY Paste the URL of your base image.
 Enter the text to encrypt and choose a .txt file name.
 Check “Auto-upload image” if you want to publish it on ImgBB.